7 Keys for Moving on After Divorce or a Break Up

 Have you tried to move on after a divorce or breakup?

-Five years ago, her then husband announced he wanted a divorce, sending her whole life into a topsy turvy.
+Moving on after a divorce or breakup isn’t easy.
+Just ask Kate.
+Kate is a wonderful blue-eyed marketing professional just shy of 40.
+Five years ago, her then husband announced he wanted a divorce.
+Then she discovered he had been cheating with one particular woman.
+Sending her whole life into a topsy-turvy.
 All the plans they made to have kids and get a vacation home in Hawaii dissipated, disappeared, just like that.
 And Kate was left to move back to her hometown.

 As I’m sure you can imagine, Kate was devastated.
 But, she pulled herself together bit by bit and has now created an amazing life.
 She did some therapy to help heal the divorce.
 Made new friends.
 Reached a new level in her career.
 Even bought an amazing house.

 The only thing missing was love.
 Kate truly wants to find someone and is frustrated.
 She’s the first to admit that most of the guys she meets aren’t good enough.
 And the ones she really likes.
 Well, they aren’t exactly single.
 After years of therapy and working on herself, she wonders what’s blocking her from love.

 Can you relate?
 Does it feel like you’ve tried everything to get over that divorce or break up?
 But your ex is quietly haunting you!

 On the recommendation of a friend, Kate recently started working with one of my expertly trained Love Mentor® Dating Coaches.
 It’s been just a few sessions now but things are already starting to shift in Kate’s dating life.
 For the first time in years, she’s beginning to feel optimistic about men and marriage.
 That’s why I was inspired to write this blog for you!